michellejm/ConflictUrbanism-InfraPolitics/Tutorials/04_WebScraping.md

 #### Data
 There seems to be raw numbers and percentages presented.
 I want the raw numbers, but not the percentages.
 The data also appears in 3 tables.
 I'd rather not have to deal with that, and would rather just make 1 big table of all the data (*I will come to regret this later, and would rewrite it with more time*)

+#### Plan
+**Manual Tasks**
+1. Make sure the subsites data is visible in the HTML
+2. Make sure the links can be collected on the JHB page and the main pages

+**Programmatic Tasks**
+3. Make a list of all the features we will look for to make the columns of our dataframe (decide what to do with the 'Other' problem and *Not applicable*)
+4. Set up our program and download all the packages we think we will need
+5. Make a new dataframe that will hold all the data
+6. Make a list of the links from the JHB site to each main place site

+6. For each main place, make a list of the links to each subplace
+7. Make a master list for Python to use to visit each subplace site
+8. Visit each subplace and collect the data from the table
+9. For each subplace,
+    1. Read the data from the page
+    2. Clean the data
+    3. Store the data in a dictionary
+    4. Pass the dictionary to a dataframe
+    5. Add the new dataframe to the existing one
+10. Figure out some way to reference the place names and add it to the dataframe as a column
+11. Save the dataframe as a csv
+12. Check the csv
+    1. If it worked, do a happy dance, you got your data!
+    2. If it didn't work, debug

 ### Inspecting the Pages
 For this, Google Chrome is the best interface (I am a Firefox user, you can do this with FF, too, but I will use Chrome because it's easier to look at).
-Go to the webpage you want to scrape.
+**Step 1 Make sure the subsites data is visible in the HTML** Go to the webpage you want to scrape.
 Right-click and select 'Inspect Element'

 ![blank](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/img/ws1.png)